 Students are highly encouraged to enroll in eRefund to allow the university to direct deposit funds associated with the Student Emergency Relief Funding.
 To set up eRefund, please see the Controller webpage on Direct Deposit for Student Refunds.

 For Emergency Relief Funding Requests to be considered, documentation is required.
 Please be prepared to document your emergency situation when filling out the Student Emergency Relief Funding Application.
 The documentation you provide should be recent, and directly relate to your need for relief funding.

 - Verifying loss of employment or paid internship - Submit two (2) or three (3) recent pay stubs verifying employment and a decline in pay/hours (most helpful).

 - Verifying loss of employment or paid internship - Submit an official letter or email from previous employer or internship provider.
 Please include a paystub to validate your employment with this employer.

 - Verifying a disaster that deprives a student of their home, functionality, or livelihood - Submit police reports, insurance claims, victim advocate reports.

 - Documentation of demonstrated financial struggle, also include reason/rationale and documentation of the recent situation that let to the financial struggle.

-The request form for the Spring 2021 semester is currently active, please use the link below.
+The request form for the Fall 2021 semester is open, please click the button below.

 Student Emergency Relief Fund Request Form